Online Passport Renewals Could Relaunch by the End of the Year

 A pilot program has closed, but the permanent program is said to be launching in 2023.

 Let me start with a tangent.
-Earlier this year, I realized I couldn't travel on my passport about 10 days before my planned trip to Rome.
+Just last year, I realized I couldn't travel on my passport about 10 days before my planned trip to Rome.
 I knew that wait times to renew passports were exorbitant, with COVID-19-related issues creating a massive backlog.
 So, $300 and a flight to Puerto Rico later, I stood in the only office in the US that had availability for same-day passport renewal.
 Once there, the process was surprisingly seamless.
 But still, it was a major headache (and a pocket ache).

 Looking for more travel tips?